robert1207/MyLog/README.md

 7. MyLog is an open-source project;
 8. Logging strings includes "level", "timestamp", "code file name and line number"
 9. Using MyLog as easy as "qDebug()"

-Usage:
+10. Support log code-file\_name, function-name, line-number

+# Usage
 you should init MyLog before you log-out any string. e.g. Init the MyLog at the main function.
 Note:
 Don't start a thread which using "MyLog" to log-out at main function directly

-0.Include the lib or src at your xxx.pro
+1.Include the lib or src at your xxx.pro
 ```Makefile
 #using MyLog as the src (using your own path)
 #include($$PWD/my_lib/MyLog/MyLogSrc.pri)